MicroStation Text Styles in FME

 Add a Bentley MicroStation Design (V8) writer to the canvas.
 Choose a location for the output data.

-Street segments are written into the destination DGN with no styling.
+Connect the streets feature type to this DGN writer.
+The street segments are written into the destination DGN with no styling.
 They are part of the base map.
 This task is not related to text styling.

-• generalized (vertices that are not needed are removed) with Generalizer;
+• generalized (vertices that are not needed are removed) with Generalizer

-• chopped into two vertices long segments with Chopper;
+• chopped into two vertices long segments with Chopper

-4. Removes Unnecessary Vertices
+3. Remove Unnecessary Vertices

-5. Break Features in Points
+4. Break Features in Points

 Add a Chopper transformer to the canvas and connect it to the Generalizer.
 In the parameters, set the Maximum Vertices to 2.

-6. Calculate the Length
+5. Calculate the Length

-7. Sort Attributes
+6. Sort Attributes

 Add a Sorter transformer to the canvas and connect it to the LengthCalculator.
 This will sort the features by a selected attribute.
-In this case, we will set the attribute to _length as length has a unit we will use the Numeric option, and the order will be Descending.
-We will also have two more attributes to sort by, use, and name which will be sorted Alphabetically and in Ascending order.
+In this case, we will set the attribute to _length as length has a unit, we will use the Numeric option, and the order will be Descending.
+We will also have two more attributes to sort by: use and name, which will be sorted alphabetically and in ascending order.

-8. Remove Duplicates
+7. Remove Duplicates

-9. Filter Features by Length
+8. Filter Features by Length

-11. Label Streets
+9. Label Streets

 Add a Labeller to the canvas and connect it to both the DuplicateFilter Unique output port and the Tester Passed output port.
 Edit the following parameters to match the style in this article.